davidomarf/ginpar/README.md

 Awkwardly named after _Generative Interactive Parametrisable Canvases_.

-This is a light Python script that converts a list of P5.js projects into an interactive website that includes forms to control the most important project variables (defined by you) and adds utilities to make easier to replicate previous results by forcing the use of seeds.
+Generate a static site that indexes a list of P5.js sketches and turns each of those into an interactive sketch.

+- Sketches are inside a folder `sketches/`
+- Will use the filename as the sketch name.
+- Index of the site will contain a list of `a` tags for each `sketch`.
+- Will read each sketch and create a page for each one:
+  - A form will be created using a `params` object that specifies the type, range, step, and default values of the variables.
+  - A fixed section will contain the canvas and will allow for easy saving, auto-naming using the seed, and scaling.

 Current version may work for other libraries, but it's only meant for P5.js.